Pricing Get Quote

 3. Select an appropriate policy from the drop-down list.

 Note: To create or edit a policy, navigate to the Configuration tab and go to Self-Service > Policy Configuration.
 You can either create a new self-service policy by clicking the +Add New Policy button or by editing the existing default policy.
-For detailed steps, click here.
+For detailed steps, Learn more on self-service policy settings.

 4. Check the Enforce Custom Password Policy box.